oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 Selton offers two critiques of the logarithmic scoring rule.
 Both are related to the asymptotic property, where the penalty for being confident and incorrect approaches an infinite asymptote.
-The first critique is the *insensitivity property*, which is essentially about how once a scorer has been penalized by infinity, it doesn’t matter how well they perform on the rest of their predictions.
+The first critique is the *insensitivity property*, which is essentially about how once a scorer has been penalized by infinity, it doesn't matter how well they perform on the rest of their predictions.
 The second critique is *hypersensitivity*, which is that the asymptote becomes very extreme very quickly.
-Selton writes that this “implies the value judgment that small differences between small probabilities should be taken very seriously and that wrongly describing something extremely improbable as having zero probability is an unforgivable sin.”
+Selton writes that this "implies the value judgment that small differences between small probabilities should be taken very seriously and that wrongly describing something extremely improbable as having zero probability is an unforgivable sin."

-He’s right to claim that the scoring rule is normative, but normative is a necessary property here - we choose which grounds upon which we judge these scoring rules.
+He's right to claim that the scoring rule is normative, but normative is a necessary property here - we choose which grounds upon which we judge these scoring rules.
 Fittingly, his critique is very normative too.
-Selton frankly doesn’t like how extreme the differences can be for very small probabilities, and that he doesn’t like infinite penalties.
+Selton frankly doesn't like how extreme the differences can be for very small probabilities, and he doesn't like infinite penalties.

 Selton describes four axioms that are collectively satisfied by MSE but not by several other rules.
 In particular, his fourth axiom, of neutrality, excludes the other rules.
 Neutrality is where a being wrong in either direction should be equivalent - in his formulation, the expected loss of predicting p when q is true should be the same as predicting q when p is true.
-But it’s exactly this neutrality that, in probabilistic evaluations, I disagree with.
-Predicting 10% for an event that is actually 0% likely should not be penalized as strongly as predicting 0% when it’s actually 10% likely!
+But it's exactly this neutrality that, in probabilistic evaluations, I disagree with.
+Predicting 10% for an event that is actually 0% likely should not be penalized as strongly as predicting 0% when it is actually 10% likely!
-Selton writes that “the severity of the deviations between [two theories] should not be judged differently depending on which of them is true or false.
+Selton writes that "the severity of the deviations between [two theories] should not be judged differently depending on which of them is true or false."

 ![that just, like, your opinion, man]({{ site.baseurl }}/img/youropinion.jpg){: .center-image }
 <span class="caption text-muted">My thoughts on that.</span>

-But really, that’s partially the point.
-Other than the property of being proper, we don’t have universally accepted axioms to weigh these scoring rules.
+But really, that's partially the point.
+Other than the property of being proper, we don't have universally accepted axioms to weigh these scoring rules.
 Which means that individuals need to choose them, and argue for them on some grounds.